davidmogar/deploy_id/README.md

 ### Exercise 5

 Let's Encrypt blacklists `compute-1.amazonaws.com` and doesn't allow to usage IPs.
 Given that I own a domain, I took the chance to move it to Cloudflare and use Terraform's Cloudflare provider to generate an A record in my domain.

+### Exercise 6

+As an extension to the previous exercises, I modified the `instance` module to support defining load balanced instances.
+This change is used by the webserver which now:

+* Uses an `autoscaling_group` to scale the deployment based on memory.
+* Uses a Packer image with NGINX preinstalled.
+* Defines user data to provision the instances with the website.
+* Does SSL termination in the load balancer, with a certificate generated using AWS Certificate Manager.